Gospel of John Intro

 Signs and Symbols

 John's Gospel is rich with symbolism, numbers, and references to Jewish holidays and traditions.
 It's a theologically rich portrait of Jesus Christ as the eternal Word, the incarnate God, and the source of life and light.
 Each detail in the narrative is intentional, designed to highlight the moment's significance and reveal the depth of God's purpose.
-A simple story in John often contains multiple layers of meaning, inviting readers to explore the connections between Jesus's actions and the broader context of God's plan.
+Simple stories in John often contain multiple layers of meaning, inviting readers to explore the connections between Jesus's actions and the broader context of God's plan.